Defining Possible

 I believe – though I could be wrong – the ability or even desire to behave that way in a situation like that developed in me over the years of dealing with my illness.
 In order to help me make sense of my plight I studied a lot of Stoicism.
 And, I didn’t just study the later Roman contributions by Aurelius, Seneca, and Epictetus, I also learned the foundations of what drove these conclusions: propositional logic.
 Not only is this the basis for the most sound set of ethical and metaphysical reasoning humanity has ever contrived, but it is the basis of our schools of computation.
 This lends it a huge amount of evidence and credence for being ‘correct’ or ‘right’ which convinced me to apply the methods to my own mind.
 Outside of marrying my wife, this is the best decision I ever made.
 The only reason I got through those several minutes is because I meditated on my own death and my infinitesimally small and insignificant place in this universe daily for years leading up to those moments.
 Those thought exercises, understanding those ideas and circumstances are not depressing, oppressive realizations.
 They are absolutely liberating and lead one to understand how critical your contribution truly is; how unique and important you truly are.
 All this gleaned from understanding you are less than a mote of dust that will burn out as quick with as little notice.

 While sitting in the infusion room – literally breathless – I did three things.
 I thanked god/the logos for my time with my wife and children, I prepared myself to attempt a tracheotomy should no other solution present itself before I lost consciousness (I know I would probably have killed myself doing this, but I would not succumb willingly.
 Dying with silent dignity does not mean going without all the fight you have.
 Is it not common to tell those less experienced that talk is cheap?) and finally I sank into my mind.
-I have a place I go to control my emotions and stress levels.
+I have a place I go to control my emotions and stress levels (though more often than not I fail at doing so).
 If you have never used this technique, you should.
 It works wonders.
 So, there I went and my body sat in the chair, still and silent while in my mind I focused on my candle and my little empty wooden room with no doors or windows (it smells like the depths of the forests my grandfather took me hunting in when I was little).

 The nurse (ordered by the doctor to overdose me on Benadryl and cortisol steroids in order to open up my airway) returned with the medicine and the doctor was standing at the nurse’s station with paramedics on the line.
 The nurse removed the medicine bag from the IV machine and put another on with either Benadryl or steroids and began running it.
 She also injected the other medication (whichever of the two wasn’t in the bag) into the line and I began to shake uncontrollably and sweat profusely.
 Another minute passed and in the midst of the convulsing and sweating I wet myself, and took a sharp whistling breath.
 The medication had opened my airway just enough to let the tiniest bit of air pass.
 It sounded like a dog whistle going off as I drew as much as I could.
 If leading up to this point was the worst day of my life, then this moment made it simultaneously one of the best.
 I knew that was all I needed to live.
 I could deal with the discomfort of small bits of air for a while.
 Today was not my date of departure.

 Every cell in my body was 100% exhausted and dehydrated.
-I was maybe a minute – 2 at most – from death.
+I was maybe a minute – 2 at most – from brain damage setting in and the death process beginning.
 That’s ok, though.
 Now, I knew exactly what it felt like to have your own mortality place its hand squarely on your back with its cold breath going down your neck and push you toward eternity.
 When it was all said and done, I wasn’t breathing for around a total of 3 minutes 30 seconds.
 I also was nowhere near an athlete.
 I was about as unhealthy as someone could be.
 I weighed 350 pounds and had not exercised even a little bit in over 15 years.
 The fact that I stayed conscious during that time, much less in control of myself for the most part, was a miracle in itself.
 I sat there, soaked in my own various fluids, tired beyond measure and I died.

 I of course don’t mean this literally.
 But whatever version of me that existed before that day did not exist when I finally had the strength to walk out of that office.
 I walked in sure of my lot in this life and walked out knowing that I had been incredibly arrogant to assume I had any idea at all what life will look like even after a single turn of our planet.
 If I could stare Death down on his home turf and make him blink, what else could I do?
 I know of maybe one other person who had done this (I know there are many more, but I only know one): been a moment from death and not flinched but stood in his face and demanded that he kindly piss off (ironically, that person is my sister.
 We must’ve pissed Death off in a former life or something).
 I was a very different me now and it was clear I had a lot of work to do.